“You keep using that word. I do not think it means what you think it means.” – Inigo Montoya, The Princess Bride

 Insure is correct only when you call up Geico or State Farm for coverage.
 Ensure means to guarantee, and that’s most often what you’re trying to say, right?

-Irregardless may now be grudgingly considered a word, but it’s a stupid word that makes you sound … well, stupid.
+Irregardless may now be grudgingly considered a word, but it’s a stupid word that makes you sound … well, not so smart.
 Use regardless or irrespective instead.

 “I’m literally starving to death.”